Sell Your Tech Business in Florida | TAMBAY Mergers & Acquisitions

 A decorative piece for a tech business in tampa florida

-The factors that drive valuation in tech and IT acquisitions include:
+The factors that drive valuation in tech acquisitions include:

 • Monthly recurring revenue (MRR) and annual contract value (ACV)